amushtaev/gatsby-starter-netlify-cms/src/pages/blog/the-science-of-emotional-appeal-advertising.md

   - neuromarketing
   - New Balance
   - video ads
-seo_title: The Rational Guide to Emotional Appeal Advertising
 metadescription: Learn how you can use your ads to stir emotions with this guide to emotional appeal advertising, try three original best practices, and succeed.
-focus_keyphrase: emotional appeal advertising
-seotitle: The Rational Guide to Emotional Appeal Advertising
 ---
 <!--StartFragment-->